Thu. May 8th, 2025

 Conclusion

-Deforestation is a main environmental issue that is threatening the balance of nature.
+Deforestation is a major environmental issue that threatens the balance of nature.
 It leads to climate change, loss of biodiversity, and destruction of natural habitats.
-However, by taking responsible actions, such as planting trees, practicing sustainable farming, and enforcing strict laws, we can reduce deforestation and protect our planet for future generations.
+However, by taking responsible actions, such as planting trees, practising sustainable farming, and enforcing strict laws, we can reduce deforestation and protect our planet for future generations.

-Forests are important for life on Earth.
-It is our duty to save and ensure a greener, healthier planet for all.
+Forests are essential for life on Earth.
+We must save them to ensure a greener, healthier planet for all.